Bancolombia

-Bancolombia S.A. (also known as Grupo Bancolombia; formerly: Banco de Colombia) is a full-service financial institution that provides financial products and services in Colombia, Panama, El Salvador, Puerto Rico, the Cayman Islands, Peru and Guatemala.
+Bancolombia S.A. (formerly: Banco de Colombia) is a full-service financial institution that provides financial products and services in Colombia, Panama and Puerto Rico.
 Bancolombia is one of the six banking-related companies of the COLCAP index.
-The Bank operates in nine segments: Banking Colombia, Banking El Salvador, Leasing, Trust, Investment, Brokerage, Off Shore, Pension and Insurance, and all other segments.
+The Bank operates in nine segments: Banking Colombia, Banking El Salvador, Leasing, Trust, Investment, Brokerage, Off Shore and Insurance, and all other segments.

-Together with its subsidiaries, the Bank provides a range products and services, including savings and investment products, financing, mortgage banking, factoring, financial and operating leases, treasury, comprehensive cash management, foreign currency, insurance, brokerage services, investment banking, asset management and trust services.
-As of December 31, 2023, the Bank's consolidated branch network consisted of 938 offices.